Bee Cave, Texas: Geography

-According to the United States Census Bureau in 2010, the city has a total area of 2.6 square miles (6.7 km2), all of it land.
+According to the United States Census Bureau in 2010, the city has a total area of 2.6 square miles (6.7 km2), all land.
 Prior to the 2010 census, Bee Cave went from being a village to being a city, increasing its area to 6.8 sqmi, all land.
 It borders Lakeway to the northwest.
 The landscape of Bee Cave is generally hilly, with elevations ranging from 875 to 1025 ft above sea level.

 Climate

 Bee Cave has a humid, subtropical climate, Cfa in the Köppen climate classification.
 Generally, the city has long, hot summers and short, cool winters.